bbiswal333/bulletinboard/CreateMicroservice/Exercise_1_GettingStarted.md

     - Use `Next` and `Finish` to go through the following dialogs (the default settings should be OK).
 - **Then update the Maven Settings: `ALT+F5`, `OK`**

-## Step 1: Get to know the Code
+## Step 1: Get to Know the Code
 Take some time to familiarize yourself with the given `bulletinboard-ads` microservice.
 Concentrate on the `src/main/java` source folder and there in particular the following classes are now of interest: `AppInitializer`, the `WebAppContextConfig` and `DefaultController`.

-## Step 2: Run the microservice in Eclipse
+## Step 2: Run the Microservice in Eclipse

 In order to run/debug the microservice within your Eclipse IDE you need to deploy the application on your Tomcat server instance.